jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **ASLR**: Address space layout randomization (ASLR) is a memory-protection process for operating systems (OSes) that guards against buffer-overflow attacks by randomizing the location where system executables are loaded into memory
 - **Block Mode Encryption**: using fixed-length sequences of input plaintext symbols as the unit of encryption
 - **Ciphertext**: altered form of a plaintext message so as to be unreadable for anyone expect the intended recipients (it's a secret)
+- **Cleartext**: any information that is unencrypted, although it might be in an encoded form that is not easily human-readable (such as base64 encoding)
 - **Collision**: occurs when a hash function generates the same output for different inputs
 - **Cryptanalysis**: study of techniques for attempting to defeat cryptographic techniques and generally information security services
 - **Cryptographic Hash function**: process or function that transforms an input plaintext into a unique value called a hash (or hash value); note that they do not use cryptographic algorithms, as hashes are one-way functions where it's infeasible to determine the plaintext; Message digests are an example of cryptographic hash